lodestar-sr/mpi-ang/deploy/README.md

 **Purpose:** This saves space, since every developer will not then need to clone and update the git project code.

 ---
 **You have the option of:**

-* connecting using your account, switching to the user `proc`, executing the build/deploy script
+* connecting, using your account, switching to the user `proc`, executing the build/deploy script
 * or connecting directly as `proc` (once you get the private ssh key to copy to your local machine)
 * or running a script from your local machine that will invoke the remote build/deploy script (as user `proc`)

 ---
 #### Example: ssh connect script

-Put this in your path, or create an alias to invoke.
+Put this in your path, create an alias to invoke, or whatever fits your workflow

 ```
 #!/bin/bash